 Is there a Didi IPO yet?
 Beijing-based Didi plans to go public this year, hoping to achieve a valuation anywhere between $60 billion to $80 billion.
 It was previously looking to list its shares on the New York Stock Exchange (NYSE).
 Though uncertain relations and increasing trade tensions between the U.S. and China forced the company to choose Hong Kong over NYSE.

-However, at some point in the future, the company could consider a listing on NYSE mainly due to more capital-raising opportunities.
+However, at some point in the future, the company could consider a listing on NYSE mainly due to more capital funding opportunities.
 Aas well as the presence of peers such as Uber and Lyft.
 Didi is currently in discussions with investment banks including JPMorgan and Goldman Sachs for its IPO.
 As a result, we could see a Didi stock price.

 The company has raised billions of Chinese yuan since its inception in 2012.
 It’s backed by some notable companies.
 For example, e-commerce giant Alibaba, tech giant Tencent Holdings, and Japanese conglomerate Softbank Group.